mpdf/mpdf.github.io/what-else-can-i-do/forms.md

 If the export format is XFDF, the submitted data is always UTF-8 encoded.

 If the export format is HTML, it is much more complicated.
 From a "core-fonts" only document, the submitted data uses PDFDocEncoding.
-(See <span class="filename">formsubmit.php</span> in the example folder for a conversion script.)
+(See <span class="filename">formsubmit.php</span> in the example directory for a conversion script.)
 But if the form contains any characters which are not in the PDFDocEncoding (similar to Windows-1252), Adobe Reader will decide which encoding to use(!?)